nfredmond/DOT-Dashboard/public/docs/user-manual.md

 ### Access and Login

-1. Navigate to the application URL provided by your organization
+1. Navigate to the application at [https://planningmanager.ai](https://planningmanager.ai) or use the URL provided by your organization
 2. Enter your username and password
 3. Click "Log in" to access the system